-Difference Between Baba Ganoush and Hummus
+Difference Between Baba Hummus and Ganoush

-Baba ganoush and hummus are just the same when it comes to the texture, consistency, and look.
+Baba ganoush and hummus are just the same when it comes to texture, consistency, and look.
 Both almost have the same color too that you would not even know which is which at first glance.

 However, baba ganoush and hummus are not really alike.
 In fact, one cannot be a substitute for the other as their flavors are not the same.

 One main difference between baba ganoush and hummus is baba ganoush’s main ingredient, which is eggplant.
 In hummus, chickpeas are the primary ingredient.
 Although the difference seems simple, it makes a huge difference in the taste.
 Baba ganoush has an earthy taste while hummus has a more nutty tone.